 Multifunctional elements are key to a successful small kitchen layout design – whether it be an oven that doubles as a microwave, or, an L-shaped worktop that can be used as a breakfast bar.
-Bringing a kitchen designer on board early on in your planning process will be beneficial, as they can advise on how to best to optimize your space.
+Bringing a designer on board early on in your planning process will be beneficial to your kitchen ideas, as they can advise on how to best to optimize your space.
 A plus side of small kitchens is you can often choose made-to-measure storage or high-quality materials that will stand the test of time, without completely blowing the budget.
-‘Longevity is a priority for a new kitchen,’ says Ben Burbidge, Managing Director, Kitchen Makers.
+‘Longevity is a priority for a new kitchen,’ says Ben Burbidge, Managing Director, Kitchen Makers (opens in new tab).
 ‘So you need to ensure your chosen design and colors are styles that will not only work for you but that you will love to live with for many years.’

 1. Consider the kitchen triangle rule